SaltyFish123/SaltyFish123.github.io/_posts/2022-06-30-c++_concurrency.md

 }
 ```

-The implementation of wait() then checks the condition (by calling the supplied lambda function) and returns if it’s satisfied (the lambda function returned true ).
-If the condition isn’t satisfied (the lambda function returned false ), wait() unlocks the mutex and puts the thread in a blocked or waiting state.
+The implementation of wait() then checks the condition (by calling the supplied lambda function) and returns if it's satisfied (the lambda function returned true ).
+If the condition isn't satisfied (the lambda function returned false ), wait() unlocks the mutex and puts the thread in a blocked or waiting state.
 When the condition variable is notified by a call to notify_one() from the data-preparation thread, the thread wakes from its slumber (unblocks it), reacquires the lock on the mutex, and checks the condition again, returning from wait() with the mutex still locked if the condition has been satisfied.
-If the condition hasn’t been satisfied, the thread unlocks the mutex and resumes waiting.
-This is why you need the std::unique_lock rather than the std::lock_guard —the waiting thread must unlock the mutex while it’s waiting and lock it again afterward, and std::lock_guard doesn’t provide that flexibility.
-If the mutex remained locked while the thread was sleeping, the data-preparation thread wouldn’t be able to lock the mutex to add an item to the queue, and the waiting thread would never be able to see its condition satisfied.
+If the condition hasn't been satisfied, the thread unlocks the mutex and resumes waiting.
+This is why you need the std::unique_lock rather than the std::lock_guard —the waiting thread must unlock the mutex while it's waiting and lock it again afterward, and std::lock_guard doesn't provide that flexibility.
+If the mutex remained locked while the thread was sleeping, the data-preparation thread wouldn't be able to lock the mutex to add an item to the queue, and the waiting thread would never be able to see its condition satisfied.

 ### Waiting for one-off events with future

-The std:future<void> and std::shared_future<void> template specializations should be used where there’s no associated data.
+The std:future<void> and std::shared_future<void> template specializations should be used where there's no associated data.

-Although futures are used to communicate between threads, the future objects themselves don’t provide synchronized accesses.
+Although futures are used to communicate between threads, the future objects themselves don't provide synchronized accesses.
 If multiple threads need to access a single future object, they must protect access via a mutex or other synchronization mechanism.

 If you access a single std::future object from multiple threads without additional synchronization, you have a data race and undefined behavior.
-This is by design: std::future models unique ownership of the asynchronous result, and the one-shot nature of get() makes such concurrent access pointless anyway—only one thread can retrieve the value, because after the first call to get() there’s no value left to retrieve.
+This is by design: std::future models unique ownership of the asynchronous result, and the one-shot nature of get() makes such concurrent access pointless anyway—only one thread can retrieve the value, because after the first call to get() there's no value left to retrieve.

 We can use the std::future to get the return value of an asynchronous task. std::async works like the std::thread.
 Just as the following code shows.